pyEdwin/Eduraka_Python_certification/README.md

 # Eduraka_Python_certification

 # Assignment I
-1.Write a program to find the factors of agiven number and check whether the factor is even or odd.
+1.Write a program to find the factors of a given number and check whether the factor is even or odd.
 Hint: Use Loop with if-else statements